Anessen/PSFalcon/Third-party-ingestion.md

 ```powershell
 Show-FalconEventCollector
 ```
-## Send objects to Humio
+## Send objects to Falcon LogScale
-Once a collector has been defined through `Register-FalconEventCollector`, any `[PSCustomObject]` can be sent to Humio.
+Once a collector has been defined through `Register-FalconEventCollector`, any `[PSCustomObject]` can be sent to Falcon LogScale.
 ```powershell
 Get-FalconHost -Limit 1 -Detailed | Send-FalconEvent
 ```